 Dear Herbalife Employee:

 One of our Company's most valuable assets is its reputation.
-As Chief Executive Officer, I have promised to lead the Company with honor and the highest level of integrity and to strive to uphold the ethics and integrity of our employees and distributors.
+As Chief Executive Officer, I have promised to lead the Company with honor and the highest level of integrity and to strive to uphold the ethics and integrity of our employees and members.
 Maintaining this reputation is one of our most important jobs.

 Our Corporate Code of Business Conduct and Ethics requires us to conduct our business consistent with our values and in accordance with applicable laws.
 It requires that we be responsive to the concerns of the communities in which we operate and exercise the highest degree of honesty and integrity in our dealings with others.